 The worlds and environments are mostly interactive with various extra things you can do.
 The controls are simple enough to understand, just incredibly difficult to control with precision which is great for the most part.
 They should have maybe made the little areas less exact as I had so much trouble with some portions including the climb of a jungle gym.
 Still, the concept is wacky and well designed to create the most hilarious scenarios.
 Toppling over mass amounts of physics objects everywhere was a blast and it was great to see a world that could be manipulated.

 Right from the start of playing during the chapel scene you should be engaged with laughs and hilarity which give a warm feeling from the start.
 This is a soft hearted game that has both calm and epic moments presented within the storyline.
 There isn't a ton of gameplay present which slightly holds back the game, but there's so much charm in the title.
 I enjoyed my entire playthrough of the game and the skits were also great for some quick extra story content.
 The game is essentially just a bunch of misadventures for this octopus guiding along his human family while also trying to hide his true identity.
 It's a great tale and definitely worth checking out on the console if you haven't already had a play of it on other platforms.

-Review Done on Octodad: Dadliest Catch for Xbox One
+Octodad: Dadliest Catch Review on Xbox One

 Review Code Provided by Young Horses